martinstabe/martinstabe.github.io/migration-spec.md

 ## URL Preservation Requirements

-These URLs must continue to work exactly as they do now:
+For the initial deployment, the parity contract is intentionally narrower than "every URL currently on the domain".

+The required contract is:

+- any URL on `martinstabe.com` or `www.martinstabe.com` that is linked to from `https://www.martinstabe.com/blog/`, either directly or by recursive traversal of internal links starting from that page, must also exist on the new site

+This means:

-- dated post permalinks such as `/2016/03/12/automatic-twitter-lists/`
+- all dated post permalinks reachable from the blog archive must continue to exist
-- tag URLs under `/tags/<tag>/`
-- `/tags/`
-- `/blog/`
-- `/links/`
+- all tag pages, archive pages, and other internal HTML routes reachable from the blog archive must continue to exist
+- additional pages may be present on the new site, even if they are not present on the current live site

+For this audit, URL comparison should:

+- normalize away scheme and host
-- `/feed.xml`
+- ignore fragments
-- static page URLs such as `/about/`
+- treat `/index.html` and the directory URL as equivalent
+- preserve path semantics closely enough to catch real permalink drift, including trailing-slash differences where relevant

-No migration should proceed to cutover until URL parity has been validated against the current site.
+No migration should proceed to cutover until this `/blog/`-rooted URL parity has been validated against the current live site.

 ## Content Integrity Risks